anooruddh/devops/k8s-readme.md

 ## kubectl create: Imperative management

+***In the imperative approach, we need to specify what and how to perform a task.***

 kubectl create is what we call imperative management.
 On this approach you tell the Kubernetes API what you want to create, replace or delete.

-In simpler words, create creates a whole new object (previously non-existing or deleted).
+In simpler words, create creates a whole new object (previously non-existing or deleted).If a resource already exists, it will raise an error.

 If you want to just create some resource for troubleshooting, learning or interactive experimentation purpose go with imperative approach (kubectl create).